j4ix/pyscdl/README.md

 im pretty sure this isnt a good thing

-but in case you care it runs in python3 so go download that and the main file here is `catalogupdater.py`
+but in case you care it runs in python3 so go download that AND ADD IT TO YOUR PATH OR YOU CAN'T GET TO IT, LOOK FOR THE CHECKBOX AT THE BEGINNING OF THE INSTALLATION OF PYTHON3 and the main file here is `catalogupdater.py`
 ## shit requires **`requests`** and **`eyed3`** go get that too
 install it with